pluralsight/guides/draft/java-and-j2ee/getting-started-with-the-java-platform-module-system/article.md

 }
 ```

-And now, instead of exporting the package of the module, with the help of *provides with*, indicate that this module provides an implementation of the `Quote` interface:
+And now, instead of exporting the package of the module, with the help of *provides with*, you can indicate that this module provides an implementation of the `Quote` interface:
 ```java
 module com.example.programming {
   requires com.example.quote;